The Specials (TV series)

 The series was originally made as a web-series, the show has since made the transition to television.

-The series has been granted reviews highlighting the insight it gives into inclusive, independent living for adults with intellectual disabilities.
+The series received critical attention for its depiction of independent living for adults with intellectual disabilities.
 It was used in a Disability Studies course that focuses on media and disability at City University of New York in summer 2011.
-The series has been compared by reviewers to The Real World, saying "inner-house romance and friendship rule, minus the evil."
+Michael Shaw of Tubefilter compared the series to The Real World, writing that "inner-house romance and friendship rule, minus the evil."

 Synopsis

 Created by producer/director Katy Lock and Daniel May, the series follows the independent living venture that arose when 20-year-old Hilly told her parents she wanted to live with her friends.
 Hilly's parents, Carol and Dafydd Williams, set up Small Opportunities, the company that runs the house where the housemates in The Specials live.

 Episodes

 Season 1 consists of the web series with some extra footage recut into six 21-minute episodes.
 It launched together with season 2 on OWN as a back-to-back marathon on 7 September 2014.
 Season 2 consists of seven 21-minute episodes, and picks up 2 years after the end of the first season.